dotnet/csharpstandard/standard/types.md

 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 Its default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

 Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
-An identity conversion exists among a nullable reference type, its corresponding non-nullable reference type, and its corresponding null-oblivious reference type (§10.2.2).
+An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type (§10.2.2).

 > *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
-The disabled nullable context matches the previous standard behavior for reference types.
-All reference types in these programs can be considered *null-oblivious*.
-Their default null state is *not-null*, and they can be assigned a `null` value. *end note*
+In a disabled nullable context, reference types aren't annotated.
+Therefore, they are non-nullable reference types.
+However, the disabled context means the compiler does not track null state and does not issue nullable related warnings.
+The disabled nullable context matches the previous standard behavior for reference types. *end note*

 ### §Non-nullable-reference-types Non-nullable reference types